SPO: Sequential Monte Carlo Policy Optimisation: Expanded Results

-We list additional results including the final point aggregate performance of algorithms in \cref{fig:point-agg-discrete-envs,fig:point-agg-cont-envs}, the probability of improvement plots in \cref{fig:poi-discrete,fig:poi-continuous}, and the performance profiles in \cref{fig:perfprofile-discrete,fig:perfprofile-continuous}.
-We follow the methodology outlined by \citet{agarwal2021deep} and \citet{gorsane2022towards} by performing the final evaluation using parameters that achieved the best performance throughout intermediate evaluation runs during training
+We provide more detailed analysis of the results presented in the main body of the paper, including the final point aggregate performance of algorithms, the probability of improvement plots and the performance profiles.
+All plots are generated according to the methodology outlined by \citet{agarwal2021deep} and \citet{gorsane2022towards} by performing the final evaluation using parameters that achieved the best performance throughout intermediate evaluation runs during training.

-For the point aggregation, the plots in \cref{fig:point-agg-discrete-envs,fig:point-agg-cont-envs} show the rankings of normalised episode returns of each algorithm when different aggregation metrics are used.
-In our experiments, rankings were consistent across all 3 aggregation methods.

-The probability of improvement plots in \cref{fig:poi-discrete,fig:poi-continuous} illustrates the likelihood that algorithm $X$ outperforms algorithm $Y$ on a randomly selected task.
-It is important to note that a statistically significant result from this metric is a probability of improvement greater than 0.5 where the CIs do not contain 0.5.
+The point aggregation plots show the rankings of normalised episode returns of each algorithm when different aggregation metrics are used.
+The probability of improvement plots illustrate the likelihood that algorithm $X$ outperforms algorithm $Y$ on a randomly selected task.
+It is important to note that a statistically significant result from this metric is a probability of improvement greater than 0.5 where the confidence intervals (CIs) do not contain 0.5.
 The metric utilises the Mann-Whitney U-statistic \cite{mann1947test}.
 See \cite{agarwal2021deep} for further details.
-Across both continuous and discrete tasks, the SMX planner consistently outperforms all other methods.
-The SMX prior also frequently outperforms the AlphaZero (AZ) prior as well as the model-free baselines.
+The performance profiles illustrate the fraction of the runs over all training environments from each algorithm that achieved scores higher than a specific value (given on the X-axis).
+Functionally, this serves the same purpose as comparing average episodic returns for each algorithm in a tabular form but in a simpler format.
+Additionally, if an algorithm's curve is strictly greater than or equal to another curve, this indicates "stochastic dominance" \cite{levy1992stochastic, dror2019deep}.